 Will moving to a 55+ community make it easier to find friends?
 Even though humans are very social creatures, each of us has a distinct personality, complete with likes, dislikes, passions, and fears.
 So, if you’re wondering how easy it is to make new social connections in a 55+ community, there’s no blanket answer.
 One size does NOT fit all when it comes to our social lives.

-However, studies suggest that older adults find it very easy to make new friends when they move into a new retirement community.
+However, studies suggest that older adults find making friends in retirement easier when they move into a 55+ community.
 We’ve also compiled some information about making new friends at new locations as an adult to make the transition easy for you.

 Let’s start with the formal research.

-So, let’s talk about making new friends in the 2020s.
+So, let’s talk about making new friends in a 55+ community!

-5 Ways To Make New Friends in Retirement Communities
+5 Ways to Make New Friends in 55+ Communities

 1. Choose a 55+ Community That Features Your Interests

-In the 2020s, retirement communities offer more than shuffleboard and bingo.
-Whether you enjoy fishing, travel, fine art, or something else, there is sure to be a 55+ community that caters to your hobbies and interests.
+Active adult communities offer more than shuffleboard and bingo.
+Whether you enjoy fishing, travel, fine art, or other hobbies, there is sure to be a 55+ community that caters to your interests.
 And our team at 55places.com can help you choose the perfect one.

 Of course, you don’t need to select a new neighborhood based on your interests.
 You can also choose one based on:

-Regardless of your chosen community, once you’ve unpacked and settled in at your new community, you should introduce yourself to the community activities director and their team.
+Regardless of your chosen community, once you’ve unpacked and settled in, you should introduce yourself to the community activities director and their team.

 2. Take Part in the 55+ Community Activities